Windows: S-TAP load balancing models and configuration guidelines

 Failover

 Set up a primary and up to two secondary collectors.
 You can either define one collector as a standby failover collector only, or a few failover collectors.
-When you use one standby failover, one collector is usually sufficient for 4-5 collectors.
-When you use a few failover collectors, each one should run at a maximum 50% capacity, so that there are always resources for additional load.
+When you use one standby failover, one collector is sufficient for 4-5 collectors.
+When you use a few failover collectors, each one must run at a maximum 50% capacity so that resources are always available for additional load.
 Choose the setup that works best with your architecture, database, and data center layout.
 If the primary becomes available, the S-TAP fails back from the secondary Guardium host back to the Primary Guardium host.

 The S-TAP restarts each time configuration changes are applied from the active host.

-• The Guardium system must not have a security policy that will ignore session data from the database server where S-TAP is installed.
-In many cases, a Guardium security policy is built to focus on a narrow subset of the observable database traffic, ignoring all other sessions.
+- The Guardium system must not have a security policy that will ignore session data from the database server where S-TAP is installed.
+Often, a Guardium security policy is built to focus on a narrow subset of the observable database traffic, ignoring all other sessions.
 Either make sure that the secondary host will not ignore session data from S-TAP or modify the security policy on the Guardium system as necessary.

 Enhanced failover mechanism to avoid data loss